bert-luo/chatbot/README.md

 Lastly, the database is queried using the initial user query and the question is answered using OpenAI's LLM

 ## 2. Instructions
+1. Clone this repository
+2. Change OpenAI key in server/creds/settings.py
+3. Run Server
+'''
+cd ../chatbot/server
+pip install requirements.txt
+flask --app app run
+'''
+4. Run Client (in a separate terminal)
+'''
+cd ../chatbot/client
+npm i
+npm run start
+'''
+5. Visit localhost:3000

 ## 3. Closing Remarks

+1. Source retrieval could be improved by using OpenAI to generate a more pointed Metaphor API prompt and parameters.
+Currently it seems like passing in the user question as the Metaphor does not perform optimally, as it doesn't seem able to extract the key concepts behind a query (e.g. for recent news, it does not pick up the imporantace of recency)

+2. Data Extraction could be improved by featurizing the web documents more.
+Currently, only the text is extracted and batched into documents, but important information stored in the structure, URL, and title are largely lost.
+A solution to this I wasn't able to try would be to use a Markup-understanding LLM such as MarkupLM on huggingface.

+3. Question answering could be improved by configuring my own answering system rather than relying on langchain's default vector database query function.
+This way, I could build in more complex behavior such as the ability to determine the relevance of the provided documents and accept or reject the help.
+Currently, it looks at the provided documents as the only source of truth.

+In sum, the current app could use improvements in both document discovery as well as document featurization, but is able to perform well on general knowledge questions where there exists many text-rich websites on the subject, e.g. biographical facts.